Alex-Kopylov/webxr-reference/webxr-device-api/xr.md

 # XR

-The **`XR`** interface of the of the WebXR API provides the means to query for attached AR/VR devices and receive events when device availability changes.
-A requested device is accessed through a returned <a href="xrdevice">XRDevice</a> object.
+The **`XR`** interface of the of the WebXR API provides methods for obtaining an XRSession object.
+Once a session is obtained, subsequent interactions with the hardware are done through it.

 ## Properties